ansys/grantami-system/doc/source/user_guide/index.rst

 operation has completed.
 Common activities are merged during the update, such that activity report only contains unique entries.

-The report can be used to determine the number of unique users accessing a Granta MI system within a certain timeframe, and can be filtered by application, database, and operation type.
+The report can be used to determine the number of unique users accessing a Granta MI system within a certain period, and can be filtered by application, database, and operation type.

 The report cannot be used to determine how many times a user accessed the system.
 The report only shows whether the user